Generalized Fr\'{e}chet means with random minimizing domains and its strong consistency: Abstract

 \section{Abstract}

-This paper introduces a novel extension of Fr\'{e}chet means, called \textit{generalized Fr\'{e}chet means} as a comprehensive framework for characterizing features in probability distributions in general topological spaces.
-The generalized Fr\'{e}chet means are defined as minimizers of a suitably defined cost function.
-The framework encompasses various extensions of Fr\'{e}chet means in the literature.
-The most distinctive difference of the new framework from the previous works is that we allow the domain of minimization of the empirical means be random and different from that of the population means.
-This expands the applicability of the Fr\'{e}chet mean framework to diverse statistical scenarios, including dimension reduction for manifold-valued data.
+This paper introduces a novel extension of \fre means, referred to as \textit{generalized \fre means}, as a comprehensive framework for describing the characteristics of random elements.
+The generalized \fre mean is defined as the minimizer of a cost function, and the framework encompasses various extensions of \fre means that have appeared in the literature.
+The most distinctive feature of the proposed framework is that it allows the domain of minimization for the empirical generalized \fre means to be random and different from that of its population counterpart.
+This flexibility broadens the applicability of the \fre mean framework to various statistical scenarios, including sequential dimension reduction for non-Euclidean data.
+We establish a strong consistency theorem for generalized \fre means and demonstrate the utility of the proposed framework by verifying the consistency of principal geodesic analysis on the hypersphere.